HeroDjou/Xampp-Projects-Folders-Template/README.md

-# Xampp Projects Folders Template
+# Xampp Projects Folders Template v1.0
  Template for easy access to your projects folders.

+ (Only tested on Xampp for macOS)

 Replace content in the htdocs folder with the contents of this repository.
 I recommend saving a backup of the original files if you need to use them in the future.